qsnake/gpaw/doc/exercises/stm/stm.rst

 impossiple to intrepret STM images without the aid of theoretical tools.

 We will use GPAW to simulate an STM image.
-Start by doing a Al(100) surface with hydrogen adsorbed in the ontop site:
+Start by doing an Al(100) surface with hydrogen adsorbed in the ontop site:
 :svn:`~doc/exercises/stm/HAl100.py?format=raw`.
 This will produce a :file:`gpw` file containing the wave functions that are needed for